valvolt/storiz/README.md

 - UUIDs are generated at server start, not game start, making replay attacks somewhat possible.
 A better solution would be to generate UUIDs at each click.

 - Since all assets are stored in the /public folder, forced browsing is possible if resources have predictable names (e.g. 1.jpg 2.jpg etc.).
-Not sure much can be done to prevent this.
+Not sure much can be done to prevent this (of course you can choose to create assets with cryptic names :)).

 ## ON THE TODO LIST...

-- persist progression in DB (for scoring, storing history of visited tiles etc.)
+- persist progression in DB (for logging / scoring, storing history of visited tiles etc.)

+- add a 'save / restore' feature for continuing a story at a later time

+- add an 'achievement' system

 - make a tile editor (possibly with direct upload of pictures / videos to folder /public)